-- (a) observe social distancing; and - (b) enforce the provisions of these regulations on persons under quarantine. - (3) The person in charge of a designated quarantine facility must ensure that persons under quarantine - (a) practice social distancing at all times; - (b) wear masks at all times; - (c) do not visit each other's rooms or mingle with other persons at the quarantine facility; - (d) do not host or hold parties or braai events, use liquor or other intoxicating or illicit drugs or such similar substances in whatever form; and - (e) maintain cleanliness of their rooms. - (4) Subject to subregulation (5), the person in charge of a designated quarantine facility may not allow visitors to enter the quarantine facility. - (5) Access to a designated quarantine facility is only permitted to - - (a) health care workers directly involved in the care of persons in the quarantine facility; - (b) social workers and psychologists providing psychosocial support; - (c) authorised persons and police officers; - (d) any other persons to whom special access has been granted by an authorised person for the purpose of COVID-19 response; - (e) maintenance workers with the prior approval of an authorised person; and - (f) facility management and support staff such as cleaners and cooks. - (6) If a person who is in mandatory supervised quarantine tests positive for COVID-19, the authorised person in charge of the designated quarantine facility must notify the nearest COVID-19 response centre and immediately cause such person to be placed in mandatory supervised isolation pending transfer of that person to an isolation facility.
+- (d) do not host or hold parties or braai events, use liquor or other intoxicating or illicit drugs or such similar substances in whatever form; and - (e) maintain cleanliness of their rooms. - (4) Subject to subregulation (5), the person in charge of a designated quarantine facility may not allow visitors to enter the quarantine facility. - (5) Access to a designated quarantine facility is only permitted to - - (a) health care workers directly involved in the care of persons in the quarantine facility; - (b) social workers and psychologists providing psychosocial support; - (c) authorised persons and police officers; - (d) any other persons to whom special access has been granted by an authorised person for the purpose of COVID-19 response; - (e) maintenance workers with the prior approval of an authorised person; and - (f) facility management and support staff such as cleaners and cooks. - (6) If a person who is in mandatory supervised quarantine tests positive for COVID-19, the authorised person in charge of the designated quarantine facility must notify the nearest COVID-19 response centre and immediately cause such person to be placed in mandatory supervised isolation pending transfer of that person to an isolation facility.

-21. Isolation facilities
+24. Isolation facilities

-Every regional council must identify and set aside hospitals and health facilities in its region that meet the minimum standards of care and treatment of COVID-19 for designation by the chief health officer as isolation facilities as set out in the Ministry's guidelines and the applicable WHO guidelines.
+- (1) Every regional council must identify and set aside hospitals and health facilities in its region that meet the minimum standards of care and treatment of COVID-19 for designation by the chief health officer as isolation facilities as set out in the Ministry's guidelines and the applicable WHO guidelines. - (2) Isolation facilities are managed by the Ministry or by a private health facility or private hospital licensed under the Hospitals and Health Facilities Act, 1994 (Act No. 36 of 1994). - (3) The provisions of regulations 22(2) and 23(2), (3), (4) and (5), subject to necessary changes, apply to isolation facilities and to persons admitted to isolation facilities.

-- (2) Isolation facilities are managed by the Ministry or by a private health facility or private hospital licensed under the Hospitals and Health Facilities Act, 1994 (Act No. 36 of 1994). - (3) The provisions of regulations 19(2) and 20(2), (3), (4) and (5), subject to necessary changes, apply to isolation facilities and to persons admitted to isolation facilities.
+25. Persons to be isolated

-22. Persons to be isolated
+- (1) Every person who is a confirmed COVID-19 case must subject himself or herself to mandatory supervised isolation by an authorised person. - (2) An authorised person who is in charge of an isolation facility must, in respect of persons under mandatory supervised isolation, admit or cause to be admitted at the isolation facility COVID-19 confirmed cases separately from persons who - - (a) have been tested for COVID-19, but whose results are not yet known; and - (b) are ill and suspected to be infected with COVID-19, but have not yet been tested for COVID-19.

-- Every person who is a confirmed COVID-19 case must subject himself or herself to mandatory supervised isolation by an authorised person. - (2) An authorised person who is in charge of an isolation facility must, in respect of persons under mandatory supervised isolation, admit or cause to be admitted at the isolation facility COVID-19 confirmed cases separately from persons who - - (a) have been tested for COVID-19, but whose results are not yet known; and - (b) are ill and suspected to be infected with COVID-19, but have not yet been tested for COVID-19.
+26. Persons without shelter and vulnerable persons

-23. Persons without shelter and vulnerable persons
+- (1) For purposes of this regulation "vulnerable persons" means persons who have limited access to basic needs such as food, clothing, shelter and sanitation. - (2) The chief health officer must ensure that psychosocial and health education are provided as part of the services to be provided to vulnerable persons as part of the national COVID-19 response.

-- (1) For purposes of this regulation "vulnerable persons" means persons who have limited access to basic needs such as food, clothing, shelter and sanitation. - (2) The chief health officer must ensure that psychosocial and health education are provided as part of the services to be provided to vulnerable persons as part of the national COVID-19 response. - (3) Every health care worker in the employment of the Ministry must cooperate and co-ordinate with relevant stakeholders such as - - (a) focal points for vulnerable persons; - (b) the ministry responsible for urban and rural development; - (c) the ministry responsible for agriculture, water and land reform; - (d) the ministry responsible for gender equality, poverty eradication and social welfare; - (e) regional councils and local authority councils; and - (f) the disaster risk management institutions in the Office of the Prime Minister, to facilitate the provision of basic services for the protection and care of vulnerable persons based on individual needs and risk of exposure to COVID-19.
+- (3) Every health care worker in the employment of the Ministry must cooperate and co-ordinate with relevant stakeholders such as - - (a) focal points for vulnerable persons; - (b) the ministry responsible for urban and rural development; - (c) the ministry responsible for agriculture, water and land reform; - (d) the ministry responsible for gender equality, poverty eradication and social welfare; - (e) regional councils and local authority councils; and - (f) the disaster risk management institutions in the Office of the Prime Minister, to facilitate the provision of basic services for the protection and care of vulnerable persons based on individual needs and risk of exposure to COVID-19.

-24. Requirements for homes for the aged
+27. Requirements for homes for the aged